mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 ![Connect mysql-client](/assets/sql/tutorials/connect.png)

 If you got the above screen that means you have successfully connected.
-If you have an authentication error, please make sure you are providing the email you have used to create an account on MindsDB Cloud.
+If you have an authentication error, please make sure you are providing the email address you have used to create an account on MindsDB Cloud.

 ### Data Overview